apache/flink/docs/libs/table.md

     <tr>
       <td><strong>GroupBy</strong></td>
       <td>
         <p>Similar to a SQL GROUPBY clause.
-Group the elements on the grouping keys, with a following aggregation</p>
+Group the elements on the grouping keys, with a following aggregation
-        <p>operator to aggregate on per-group basis.</p>
+        operator to aggregate on per-group basis.</p>
 {% highlight scala %}
 val in = ds.as('a, 'b, 'c);
 val result = in.groupBy('a).select('a, 'b.sum as 'd);
+{% endhighlight %}
+        <p><i>Note:</i> Flink can refer to nonaggregated columns in the select list that are not named in
+        the groupBy clause, it could be used to get better performance by avoiding unnecessary column sorting and grouping while nonaggregated column is cogrouped with columns in groupBy clause.
+For example:</p>
+{% highlight scala %}
+val in = ds.as('a, 'b, 'c);
+val result = in.groupBy('a).select('a, 'b, 'c.sum as 'd);
 {% endhighlight %}
       </td>
     </tr>